eluri-anilcharles-28/RFID-SCANNER/README.md

 # RFID-SCANNER
-//By using this code we can print RFID on LCD display by  using arduino uno R3 board
+//By using this code we can print RFID UID on LCD display by using arduino uno R3 board and    MFRC522
 // RFID SCANER
 // BY Y.YOGANAND AND E.ANIL CHARLES